pawap/sentiment19/README.md

 - optimization of data-layer
 - better storage management
 - configurable data import-Api
-- languages and tasks fully confgurable in the web-backend
+- languages and tasks fully configurable in the web-backend
 - improved web-backend interface
 - advanced model-managment
 - more